caddyserver/website/src/docs/markdown/caddyfile/patterns.md

 }
 ```

-Note that you must enable the [ACME DNS challenge](/docs/automatic-https#dns-challenge) to have Caddy automatically manage wildcard certificates.
+You must enable the [ACME DNS challenge](/docs/automatic-https#dns-challenge) to have Caddy automatically manage wildcard certificates.